zysio/medical_clinic/README.md

 2. Setup PostgreSQL database

-3. Copy code from `cd database/scheme.txt`
+3. Copy code from `./database/scheme.txt`

 4. Run the code in Query Tool